DataDog/integrations-core/nginx/README.md

 ### NGINX status module

-The NGINX check works by pulling metrics from a local NGINX status endpoint.
-For this to work, your NGINX instances need to have been compiled with one of two NGINX status modules:
+The NGINX check pulls metrics from a local NGINX status endpoint, so your `nginx` binaries need to have been compiled with one of two NGINX status modules:

 * [stub status module](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) - for open source NGINX
 * [http status module](http://nginx.org/en/docs/http/ngx_http_status_module.html) - only for NGINX Plus